 The installation circles through the natural colours of the sky throughout the day, from the vivid reds and oranges of dawn to the clear blue of the midday sun and the warm, muted hues of dusk.

-Crucially, rather than simply making use of generic sky-like shades, the colour and intensity of the light is based on an actual model of the sky above Barcelona, captured on a clear day.
+Crucially, rather than simply making use of generic sky-like shades, Light Cognitive's technology matches the colour and intensity of the light outside, based on an actual model of the sky above Barcelona as captured on a clear day.

-"With this model, we can define what kind of light is radiating from any point of the sky at any time," Light Cognitive's founder Sami Salomaa told Dezeen.
+"With this model, we can define what kind of light is radiating from any point of the sky at any time," the company's founder Sami Salomaa told Dezeen.

 "Based on this, we can generate smooth colour and intensity gradients.
 Oculus mimics the changes in light patterns we see in the dome of the sky, with the edges taking on the colours of the horizon and the centre representing the point right above us."